dougeby/azure-docs/articles/billing/billing-getting-started.md

 However, if you hit your spending limit, your services get disabled.
 That means your VMs are deallocated.
 To avoid service downtime, you must turn off the spending limit.
 Any overage gets charged onto your credit card on file.

 To see if you've got spending limit on, go to the [Subscriptions view in the Account Center](https://account.windowsazure.com/Subscriptions).
-A banner appears if your spending limit is on:
+A banner appears if your spending limit is on.

 ![Screenshot that shows a warning about spending limit being on in the Account Center](./media/billing-getting-started/spending-limit-banner.PNG)